 It has been observed that there is a spurt in motor insurance claims during the rainy season.
 Some of the reasons for this is waterlogging, slippery roads and poor visibility that damage the engines and vehicles on the roads.
-So it is wise to get your car insured with a sufficient cover, before the arrival of the monsoons.
+So it is wise to , before the arrival of the monsoons.

 However, you should be aware of the fact that negligent driving through waterlogged roads can result in rejection of insurance claims.
 For instance, consider that your car is parked in a basement that is flooded, and the engines are stalled.
 If water enters the engine through the exhaust pipes, there is a risk of engine failure.
 In such a situation, if you inform your insurer and request for an inspection on the spot, you are likely to get the claim amount reimbursed, along with the towing and inspection charges.
 But trying to start the engine would be considered as negligence from your part, as per car insurance guidelines.
 In this case, you stand a chance to face a claim rejection.

 So, here are a few pointers on motor insurance that could help you avoid denial of claims:

 - Equip your car with an Engine Protector Add-on Coverage

 As mentioned above, trying to start your engine when it is stalled in water-logged territory will cause more damage to the engine, resulting in claim refusals.
 To protect your vehicle from such a situation, it is good to opt for an Engine-Protector add-on insurance coverage.

 This add-on cover, apart from safeguarding the engine, provides you protection against gearbox damage or oil leak as well.
 It is also advised that cars with low rise are protected under this cover to reduce the risk of engine seizure.
 This coverage can be easily added to your basic motor insurance plan, and is available at affordable rates.